Metal-insulator transition in CaCu$_3$Fe$_4$O$_{12}$: R esults

 \subsection{LDA+DMFT and site-selective Mott transition}

 The LDA+DMFT approach can capture the magnetically ordered phase as well as the paramagnetic state with fluctuating local moments.
 Our implementation of LDA+DMFT does not allow a reliable calculation of the free energy.
-Therefore we do not search for the most stable state as with LDA+U, but only investigate the electronic structure above and below the experimental structural transition.
+Therefore we do not search for the most stable state as with LDA+$U$, but only investigate the electronic structure above and below the experimental structural transition.
 In the following we analyze the ferrimagnetic and paramagnetic solutions.
 We find the ferrimagnetic solution to be stable for both distorted and undistorted structure up to 1200~K, which grossly overestimates the experimental $T_c$.
-We attribute it largely to the density-density approximation, in which the large Fe moments are treated as Ising rather than Heisenberg moments.
-The PM solutions are obtained by constraint.
+We attribute it largely to the density-density approximation on the on-site interaction, in which the large Fe moments are treated as Ising rather than Heisenberg moments.
+The PM solutions are obtained by constraint for the DMFT self-energy of the Cu and Fe $d$ electrons.

-Figs.~\ref{fig_dos}ab show the $k$-integrated spectra of the ferrimagnetic and paramagnetic LDA+DMFT solutions for the experimental crystal structure.
-In agreement with experiment, we find a metallic solution in the undistorted structure (the FM solution not shown here is also metallic).
-The states around $E_F$ have dominatly Fe $e_g$ character.
+Figures~\ref{fig_dos}ab show the $k$-integrated spectra of the ferrimagnetic and paramagnetic LDA+DMFT solutions for the experimental crystal structure.
+In agreement with experiment, in Fig.~\ref{fig_dos}c we find a paramagnetic metallic solution in the high-temperature non-disproportionated structure (the FM solution not shown here is also metallic).
+The states around $E_F$ have dominantly Fe $e_g$ character.
 Unlike in RNiO$_3$, we find a rather strong damping of the $e_g$ states due to interaction with fluctuating $t_{2g}$ moments (absent in RNiO$_3$).
-This explains smaller conductivity of metallic CCFO.
+This explains smaller conductivity of metallic CCFO~\cite{Shimakawa15}.

-The LDA+DMFT solution in the distorted structure is insulating irrespective of the presence of the magnetic order.
+The LDA+DMFT solution in the low-temperature disproportionated structure is insulating irrespective of the presence of the magnetic order.
 The FM state at the simulation temperature is fully saturated.
-The absence of spin fluctuations leads to a band structure that closely resembles the LDA+U one, see Figs.~\ref{fig_band}fg.
+The absence of spin fluctuations leads to a band structure that closely resembles the LDA+$U$ one, see Figs.~\ref{fig_band}fg.
 This is not surprising since the self-energy on both the SB and LB site, shown in Figs.~\ref{fig_fm1}ef, is dominated by the frequency-independent Hartree term with vanishing imaginary part around $E_F$.
 The gap then has a Peierls character between the LB-dominated valence and SB-dominated conduction band, Figs.~\ref{fig_fm1}ab, and the minority bands removed from the vicinity of $E_F$, Figs.~\ref{fig_fm1}cd.